-- 8.1 When preparing an action plan under clause 7.7 of this Policy, the Investigator must consult with the respondent.
-The respondent must be provided with the opportunity to be involved in matters such as the timing of meetings or training. - 8.2 An action plan may include a requirement for the respondent to do one or more of the following - (a) Engage in mediation; - (b) Undertake counselling; - (c) Undertake training; or - (d) Take other action the local government considers appropriate. - 8.3 An action plan should be designed to provide the respondent with the opportunity and support to demonstrate the professional and ethical behaviour expected of elected representatives.
-The plan should outline: - (a) the behaviour(s) of concern; - (b) the actions to be taken to address the behaviour(s); - (c) who is responsible for the actions; and
+- 8.1 When preparing an action plan under clause 7.7 of this Policy, the Investigator must consult with the person to whom the Complaint relates respondent.
+The member respondent must be provided with the opportunity to be involved in matters such as the timing of meetings or training. - 8.2 An action plan may include a requirement for the person to whom the Complaint relates respondent to do one or more of the following - (a) Engage in mediation; - (b) Undertake counselling;

-(d) an agreed timeframe for the actions to be completed.
+- (c) Undertake training; or - (d) Take other action the local government considers appropriate. - 8.3 An action plan should be designed to provide the member_respondent_with with the opportunity and support to demonstrate the professional and ethical behaviour expected of elected representatives.
+The plan should outline: - (a) the behaviour(s) of concern; - (b) the actions to be taken to address the behaviour(s); - (c) who is responsible for the actions; and - (d) an agreed timeframe for the actions to be completed.